Don Jackson (gridiron football)

-Don Xzaviar Jackson (born September 7, 1993) is an American professional gridiron football running back who is currently a free agent.
-He was most recently a member of the Hamilton Tiger-Cats of the Canadian Football League (CFL).
-He played college football at Nevada.
-Jackson was signed by the Green Bay Packers as an undrafted free agent in 2016, and has also been a member of the Calgary Stampeders.
+Don Xzaviar Jackson (born September 7, 1993) is an American former professional football player who was a running back in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Nevada Wolf Pack.
+Jackson was signed by the NFL's Green Bay Packers as an undrafted free agent in 2016, and was also a member of the Calgary Stampeders and Hamilton Tiger-Cats of the CFL.

 College career

 Jackson attended the University of Nevada, where he played on the Nevada Wolf Pack football team from 2013 to 2015 after playing one season and transferring from Iowa Western Community College.